input-output-hk/catalyst-ci/docs/src/onboarding/index.md

     A[Check] --> B[Build] --> C[Package] --> D[Test]
     D --> E[Release]
     D --> F[Publish]
+    D --> G[Docs]
 ```

 The full CI process consists of combining the discovery and execution mechanisms into a complete pipeline, as shown above.
 Each of the boxes represent a distinct stage which consists of discovering and then executing a target.
-As previously mentioned, some stages, like the `release` and `publish` stages, have additional logic that occurs after executing the
+As previously mentioned, some stages, like the `release`, `publish`, and `docs` stages, have additional logic that occurs after executing the
 target.

 Each stage is self-contained and the only dependency occurs when validating that the previous stage was successful.